 Quaker librarian

-Thomas W. Lyster, "the quaker librarian," was an actual Dubliner who served as director of the National Library from 1895 to 1920.
+Thomas W. Lyster, "the quaker librarian," was a real person who served as director of the National Library from 1895 to 1920.
 At the time represented in the novel he was 49 years old.
 In 1883 Lyster published a scholarly translation of Heinrich Düntzer’s Life of Goethe—hence the reference that Joyce's character makes to Wilhelm Meister and the truth of "Goethe's judgments" at the beginning of Scylla and Charybdis.
-His highminded spiritualism flags him as an argumentative antagonist for Stephen, though he never opposes the young man's assertions.
+His highminded spiritualism flags him as intellectually antithetical to Stephen, but he is uniformly courteous and never opposes the young man's assertions.

-Thomas W. Lyster at his desk in the director's office of the National Library, in 1897.
+1897 photograph of Thomas W. Lyster at his desk in the director's office of the National Library.
 Source: www.nli.ie.

-Pencil drawing of T. W. Lyster by John B. Yeats, held in the National Library of Ireland.
+Pencil drawing of T. W. Lyster by John Butler Yeats, held in the National Library of Ireland.
 Source: digital.nli.ie.